jn89b/optimization/readme.md

 - Install Third-Party HSL from source

 ## Build Casadi from Source
-This repo requires you to build casadi from source, luckily all the commands needed to set up the casadi python package is set up in the install_tools/install_casadi_source.sh script to run simply do the following:
+This repo requires you to build casadi from source, luckily all the commands needed to set up the casadi python package is done with the install_tools/install_casadi_source.sh script.
+To run simply do the following:

 ```
 cd install_tools #change directory to install tools